Photos: Flooding wreaks havoc from the mid-Atlantic to the Northeast as remants of Hurricane Ida move through

 In photos: Remnants of Ida wreak havoc in the Northeast

-New York declared a state of emergency early Thursday morning as the Northeast region was slammed by torrential rain from the remnants of Ida, causing heavy flooding and reports of numerous water rescues.
+New York declared a state of emergency early Thursday morning as the Northeast was slammed by torrential rain from the remnants of Ida, causing heavy flooding and reports of numerous water rescues.

 The storm moved into the region after hitting Louisiana on Sunday as a Category 4 hurricane.